 How to Configure a Basic DHCPv4 Server

 A Cisco router can be configured as a DHCPv4 server.
 The DHCPv4 server assigns and manages IPv4 addresses from specified address pools within the router to DHCPv4 clients.
-The steps for configuring DHCPv4 server on Cisco routers are the following:
+The steps for configuring the DHCPv4 server on Cisco routers are the following:

 Excluding IPv4 Addresses